 In it’s bare bones form, the default WordPress search is severely limited.
 A common gripe among users is the lack of indexing custom post types, for example.
 If your website has any custom post types (say, a custom post type for your portfolio content, or product reviews, etc) – WordPress will not show these in your search results by default.

-Out of the box, you see a list of all post types on your site.
+In a standard WordPress site you see a list of all post types on your site.
 On my example site used for this review, I created a few thousand posts and pages.
 For the content, I used a script to generate example content with the Scrabble database to randomize words in the titles and some of the content:

-The large quantity was added to see how this would affect the speed of SearchWP when making search queries.
+The large quantity of poasts was added to see how this would affect the speed of SearchWP when making search queries.
 Technical jargon aside, it had little effect on the speed (once the plugin indexed the site, which is performed after activating the plugin).

 Performing a search was a breeze, and of course, just like default WordPress, if I’m searching for an exact term or phrase that’s contained in the title or the content of a post or page, it shows up fine: